mit-racecar/racecar_docker/README.md

 Alternatively, you can interface with the image using any VNC client with address `localhost:5900`.

 Some operating systems (e.g. windows) don't like the `localhost` variable.
 If you can't connect you may have to type in the docker image's actual IP address.
 Find the IP address by typing `hostname -I` in the image's terminal.
-For example maybe its 18.0.0.1.
-Then use either of the links above, changing `localhost` to the correct IP.
-For example, [http://18.0.0.1:6080/vnc.html](http://18.0.0.1:6080/vnc.html).
+Then visit either of the links above, replacing `localhost` with this IP.

 The visual interface has two buttons that launch a terminal and `rviz` respectively.
-By default, clicking on the terminal button when a terminal is already minimizes the window.
+By default, clicking on the terminal button when a terminal is already open minimizes that window.
 To open multiple terminals, type <kbd>CTRL</kbd> and then click on the terminal icon.

 ### Running the Racecar Simulator